Living with a Garmin:

 The Tracks Limit (sometimes 10, more often 20) is the number of tracks you can upload to the GPS, or save from within the GPS menus, combined.
 So with a limit of 20 you could upload 5 and save 15 more.
 The Active Log is not included in this total.
 Nor are any tracks that have been stored onto the SD memory card.
 This is just the limit in 'user' memory.

 The Trackpoints Limit is 500, in any one stored track (not including the Active Log, or tracks on the SD card).
 This is actually quite restricting - at default settings, 500 Trackpoints only represents about 30km of cycling.
 If you upload a track that is more than 500 points long, it just gets truncated.
-If you save a day's cycling, within the GPS - the 3000 or so points in your Active Log get downsampled to 500 - the track is all there but much rougher than you might have hoped.
+If you save a day's cycling, within the GPS - the 3000 or so points in your Active Log get downsampled to 500 (and also the timestamps and elevations are stripped out) - the track is all there but much rougher than you might have hoped.

 Putting all this into perspective - a GPS loaded with a major project might look like this: